DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 NB: You can do some editing in the GitHub web interface itself, but I recommend editing in Github Desktop with your text editor, and certainly not mixing the web-based interface and the text editor, since you end up with a versioning nightmare.

-7. If you open the
+7. If you use the button in Github Desktop to open in

 Let's make some changes in VSCode and push them.